adamterlson/ExpressRESTController/readme.md

 * `database`: a `Backbone.Collection`
 * `overrides` (optional): overrides for endpoints

-## Restify
+## Bind
-Called on a controller, restify will go and hook all the controller endpoints defined to their appropriate HTTP verbs according to the chart below.
+Called on a controller, bind will go and hook all the controller endpoints defined to their appropriate HTTP verbs according to the chart below.

 Any overrides will be bound via this method as well so must be set prior to its call.

 ```
-myController.restify(app, endpoint)
+myController.bind(app, endpoint)
 ```
 * `app` - Your express app.
 * `endpoint` - A string representing the base endpoint that your collection will be exposed at (e.g. 'customer')